 Once the required coursework is completed, you are eligible to apply to an ACEND-accredited supervised practice program.

-Registered dietitians work in a wide variety of employment settings, including health care, business and industry, community/public health, education, research, government agencies and private practice.
+Registered dietitian nutritionists work in a wide variety of employment settings, including health care, business and industry, community/public health, education, research, government agencies and private practice.

-Many work environments, particularly those in medical and health-care settings, require that an individual be credentialed as an RD.
-RDs work in:
+Many work environments, particularly those in medical and health-care settings, require that an individual be credentialed as an RDN.
+RDNs work in:

-According to the Academy's 2009 Dietetics Compensation and Benefits survey, half of all RDs in the US who have been working in the field for five years or less earn $51,100 to $62,200 per year.
-As with any profession, salaries and fees vary by region of the country, employment settings, scope of responsibility and supply of RDs.
-Salaries increase with years of experience and RDs, in management and business, earn incomes of $85,000 to $88,000.
+According to the Academy's 2009 Dietetics Compensation and Benefits survey, half of all RDNs in the US who have been working in the field for five years or less earn $51,100 to $62,200 per year.
+As with any profession, salaries and fees vary by region of the country, employment settings, scope of responsibility and supply of RDNs.
+Salaries increase with years of experience and RDNs, in management and business, earn incomes of $85,000 to $88,000.

 According to the US Bureau of Labor Statistics, employment of dietitians is expected to grow as fast as the average for all occupations through the year 2014 because of the increased emphasis on disease prevention, a growing and aging population and public interest in nutrition.
 Employment in hospitals is expected to show little change because of anticipated slow growth and reduced lengths of hospital stay.
 Faster growth, however is anticipated in nursing homes, residential care facilities and physician clinics.